mattip/numpy/doc/source/reference/random/legacy.rst

 Legacy Random Generation
 ------------------------
 The `~mtrand.RandomState` provides access to legacy generators.
+This generator is considered frozen and will have no further improvements.
+It is guaranteed to produce the same values as the final point release of NumPy v1.16.
 These all depend on Box-Muller normals or inverse CDF exponentials or gammas.
 This class should only be used if it is essential to have randoms that are identical to what would have been produced by NumPy.

 `~mtrand.RandomState` adds additional information to the state which is required when using Box-Muller normals since these are produced in pairs.
-It is important to use `~mtrand.RandomState.get_state` when accessing the state so that these extra values are saved.
+It is important to use `~mtrand.RandomState.get_state`, and not the underlying bit generators `state`, when accessing the state so that these extra values are saved.

 .. code-block:: python

    from numpy.random import MT19937
-   from numpy.random._mtrand import RandomState as LegacyGenerator from numpy.random import RandomState
+   from numpy.random import RandomState

    # Use same seed
    rs = RandomState(12345)
    mt19937 = MT19937(12345)
-   lg = LegacyGenerator(mt19937)
+   lg = RandomState(mt19937)

    # Identical output
    rs.standard_normal()